Food in Tanzania

 The local brew most participants like to enjoy during a post-climb celebration is named after the Roof of Africa itself!

-For more information about our Kilimanjaro food, drop us an email.
-Don’t forget to take a look at our Kilimanjaro hub to find out more about Tanzania before your trip.
+For more information about food on our treks, drop us an email.
+Don’t forget to take a look at our Kilimanjaro Hub to find out more about Tanzania before your trip.